Niloufar97/MunicipalityTax/README.md

 I used **xUnit** for unit testing some parts of the application to make sure the logic works as expected.

 ## 🚀 How to Clone and Use
-- Clone the project using:
+- Clone the project.
-  `git clone <your-repo-url>`
 - Open the solution in Visual Studio or your preferred IDE.
 - The data is **NOT** seeded automatically in the project, I added the data directly through the database.
 - So, if you want to test the app, you can check the database for existing data or add your own.
-- Run the Web API project and open **Scalar** UI (usually at `https://localhost:<port>/scalar`) to explore and test the endpoints.
+- Run the Web API project and open **Scalar** UI to explore and test the endpoints.
 - Or use any REST client (like Postman) to query the tax rates by municipality and date.

-If you want to know more about why I chose to add data this way or about my experience with databases, I will be happy to explain during an interview. 😊

 ---